VoteFair!

 The biggest surprise elimination

 In Season 3 Jennifer Hudson was eliminated unfairly early.
 There were seven contestants remaining.
 She and Fantasia Barrino — who was the final winner — and LaToya London were female, African-American, excellent singers.
 All three of these previously popular singers ended up in the "bottom three" that night.
 This was a classic demonstration of vote splitting in which the presence of similar choices reduces the votes for each of the similar choices.
-Its effect is well-known, but the solution — order-of-preference voting and VoteFair ranking — is only beginning to be recognized.
+(This effect was clear from looking at the VoteFair poll results for that season, but alas that poll data is now lost.)
+The vote-splitting effect is well-known, but the solution — order-of-preference voting and VoteFair ranking — is only beginning to be recognized.

 Remember: The person with the fewest votes is not necessarily the least popular!